samruthv/Internship_Demand_Estimator/README.md

-  *I am a firm beliver that knowlegde leads to prosperity and am greatly passionate about education.
-Not only the education that is recieved in the lecture rooms, but also the practical, hands on expirince one gets during internships and co-ops inbetweeen the school year.
-As a former undergrad student myself I have seen how stressful and intimidating trying to land your first internship can be.
+  *I am a firm believer that knowledge leads to prosperity and am greatly passionate about education.
+Not only the education that is received in the lecture rooms, but also the practical, hands on experience one gets during internships and co-ops in between the school year.
+As a former undergrad student, I have seen how stressful and intimidating trying to land your first internship can be.
 I wanted to create a model that really shows and understands the vast data of students around the country sending application into the massive void of the job force.*
-# Internship Demand Estimator(Based on Industry/Location): Overview
+# Internship Demand Estimator (Based on Industry/Location): Overview
 - Created a model the estimated the number of intern applicants for a job posting based on job location and industry.
 (Mean Absolute Error - 25.1 applications)
-- Cleaned and organized data in Pandas to create the best possible Data Frame to use for exploritory data analysis and model building.
+- Cleaned and organized data in Pandas to create the best possible Data Frame to use for exploratory data analysis and model building.
 - Scrapped 10,000 job postings from LinkedIn using Selenium and BeautifulSoup
 - Created different models: Linear Regression, Lasso Regression and Random Forest.
 Formulated a better Model by optimizing using GridsearchCV.
 - Using Flask made a client facing API that can is AWS accessible.